 Skip to main content

-Gruntwork Pipelines is designed to function within a PR-based workflow.
-Approving a pull request (PR) or merge request (MR) signals approval to deploy infrastructure, so it's important to configure repository settings and branch protection accurately.
+Gruntwork Pipelines is designed to function within a pull request (PR) based workflow.
+Approving a pull request signals approval to deploy infrastructure, so it's important to configure repository settings and branch protection accurately.

 By default, Gruntwork Pipelines runs a plan on every push to a PR and an apply on every push to main.
 To ensure that infrastructure changes are reviewed and approved before deployment, branch protection should be enabled on main to prevent unauthorized changes.